CapVeri vs. Property Accounting Software: CAM Reconciliation Layer vs. General Accounting

 Your property accounting software — whether Sage, QuickBooks, Rent Manager, or Entrata — is good at what it was designed to do: general ledger management, accounts payable, accounts receivable, and financial reporting.
 It was not designed to perform BOMA 2024 gross-up calculations, enforce per-tenant expense caps with cumulative banking, or produce immutable reconciliation audit trails.

 That is not a criticism of your accounting software.
-It is a recognition that CAM reconciliation is a specialized workflow that requires a specialized tool.
-CapVeri is that tool — a reconciliation verification layer that sits on top of your existing accounting system.
-You keep your ERP.
-CapVeri adds the CAM-specific intelligence your ERP was never built to provide.
+It is a recognition that CAM reconciliation is a specialized workflow that general accounting platforms were never designed to automate.
+CapVeri is the reconciliation layer that fills that gap — sitting on top of your existing ERP, not replacing it.

 What is CapVeri?